 Most parents find that they don't have too much trouble convincing their children to use mouthwash.
 It's much less tedious than brushing and flossing, and children's mouthwashes often come in attractive bottles and appealing flavours.
 Take your child along to pick out their own bottle, and they'll be much more excited to use it.

 If you think that your child is ready to start using mouthwash, then it is best to go over the idea with a dentist at an Edmonton dental clinic.
 While most children can benefit from it, some children should avoid fluoridated mouthwashes while others may need a specially medicated mouthwash.

 You can find a children's dentist in Edmonton to help you decide on the right choice for your child at one of the dental clinics of the Azarko Dental Group.
-We offer two conveniently located clinics, so don't hesitate to book an appointment at the one closest to you.
+Our Edmonton dental clinic is conveniently located, so don't hesitate to book an appointment with us.

 14938 Stony Plain Rd.